skarlekar/smart-quora/README.md

 ```
 ### Running the Application
 Now, open your browser in **incognito** mode and point your browser to: http://your-host-name:8081/index.html
-If everything went well, you browser should redirect to Google authentication
+If everything went well, you browser should redirect to Google authentication page.

 If you don't have a Google account, go ahead and create one.
 This account will be the resource owner